m3uter/m3uter/README.md

 [![image](https://github.com/user-attachments/assets/bde94e84-1db4-49d9-91e6-6939857a96e4)](https://app.m3uter.com/)

-# A simple (hopefully) easy to use M3U editor and EPG assignment tool.
+# A (hopefully) simple and easy to use M3U editor and EPG assignment tool

 A few ways to interact with this project:
 - Here (of course)